-- Use geodesic buffer—Enabling this option will generate a geodesic buffer instead of a Euclidean buffer (planar).
+- Use geodesic buffer—Enable this option to generate a geodesic buffer instead of a Euclidean buffer (planar).

 - Address or location symbols—Select and adjust the symbols used to mark the search location.

-- Zoom to selected feature—Enabling this option will zoom to the selected feature and set a location instead of the buffer.
+- Zoom to selected feature—Enable this option to zoom to the selected feature and set a location instead of the buffer.